regebro/how-to-diff-xml/talk.rst

 .. note::

-    As I mentioned before, xmldiff 2.0 was very slow.
+    The first versions of the new implementation of xmldiff was very slow.
     The worst diff case we had took more than one and a half minute.
     So I went on to trying to improve that, making the matching faster etc.

     One of the biggest speedups was implementing a shortcut. -> If any match was 100%, then we'd stop looking for better matchings. -> I also added a